HaMerotz LaMillion 6: Leg 9 (Russia → Kyrgyzstan)

-For this season's final Double Battle, teams had to memorize a board listing the 12 animals of the Chinese zodiac, which was incorporated into the Kyrgyz calendar, and three celebrities born under the year of each animal.
+For this season's final Duel, teams had to memorize a board listing the 12 animals of the Chinese zodiac, which was incorporated into the Kyrgyz calendar, and three celebrities born under the year of each animal.
 Teams would then make their way to a field with 36 pyramids, each listing one of the 36 celebrities.
 Teams would spin a wheel and one team member had to find pyramids listing the celebrities listed under whatever animal the wheel landed on.
 The first team to bring back two out of the three correct pyramids would win the round.
-The first team to win two rounds would win the Double Battle.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The first team to win two rounds would win the Duel.
+The team that lost the final Duel had to wait out a 15-minute penalty.